ngari-kev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe - Changes mode to 753 of file hello
-10-mirror_permissions - mirrors permissions of olleh to hello 11-directories_permissions - Adds execute permission to subdirectories
+10-mirror_permissions - mirrors permissions of olleh to hello 11-directories_permissions - Adds execute permission to subdirectories 12-directory_permissions - Create a dir with 781 permission